stephenh/joist-java/README.markdown

 The `ChildCodegen` class will have the new `getNickName()`/`setNickName()` methods in it.
 Any business logic you've added to `Child` is not overwritten.

-Also, code generation creates `XxxAlias` classes for making type-safe queries, e.g.:
+Also, code generation creates a `ChildAlias` class for making type-safe queries, e.g.:

     public Child findByName(String name) {
         ChildAlias c = new ChildAlias("c");
         return Select.from(c).where(c.name.equals(name)).unique();
     }

-`XxxAlias` classes also have column meta-data and references to the `XxxCodegen.Shims` classes for hydrating/dehydrating `Xxx` objects with no runtime code generation (e.g. no CGLIB) and no runtime reflection.
+The `ChildAlias` class also has column meta-data and references to the `ChildCodegen.Shims` for hydrating/dehydrating `Child` objects with no runtime code generation and no reflection.

 Examples
 ========